Timception/Drift/README.md

 - The three curved keys on the bottom of each half is called the "Thumb Cluster".
 By default, they middle key of each thumb cluster is the spacebar.

 - It is highly recommended that you understand [LAYERS](https://get.vial.today/manual/layers.html) - when a momentary layer key is assigned "MO(layer number)", the keys on the layers above it should be set to transparent (KC_TRANS), the triangle symbol in the Vial App.

+  - This keyboard has 4 layers and the first layer is layer 0 (Zero), so this is the order: Layer 0, Layer 1, Layer 2 and Layer 3.
 <br/>

 ### Versions